 Top sales professionals aren’t just using LinkedIn once in a while to make a few connections.
 They’re heavily leaning on it as a strategic prospecting tool and making it an essential part of their sales process.
+Not only sales professionals, but also other professionals generate leads with Kennected and other such companies.
 Why aren’t you?

 LinkedIn is a powerful way to:

 - Differentiate yourself and be found in a sea of competition.

 - Generate an endless supply of leads for you and your company.

 - Manage your online reputation and highlight your strengths.

 - Collaborate on projects, share files and ideas with connections.

 - Network with like-minded professionals who will be life long referral partners.

 - Make important connections that can help you close deals.

 To be on the receiving end of these benefits you must do certain things deliberately and consistently each week.